cloudflare/cloudflare-docs/content/pages/framework-guides/astro.md

 After completing configuration, select **Save and Deploy**.

-You will see your first deploy pipeline in progress.
+You will see your first deployment of a pipeline in progress.
 Pages installs all dependencies and builds the project as specified.

 Cloudflare Pages will automatically rebuild your project and deploy it on every new pushed commit.